Benilde-St. Margaret's: Merger

 Both schools operated independently until the 1970s, at which time enrollment began to decline and costs began to escalate.
 In 1974, the St. Margaret's facility was sold to the Minneapolis school system, and the merged Benilde-St. Margaret's School opened its door at the former Benilde High School site.
 One hundred ninety students graduated in its first class.

 The school has undergone two major additions since the merger; a new gym in 1986, along with a new chapel, theatre, arts center, and classroom wing in 2001.

 The mascot is a Knight, named Victor E Knight who attends school events and leads students in singing the school rouser and cheering on student athletes.

 Academics

 In 1989, a junior high was added, and one hundred seventh- and eighth-graders were enrolled in the first year.
 Students receive laptops to do their work over the school year.
 As a "school within a school," the junior high exists to help seventh and eighth-grade students develop their potential and make a successful transition from elementary to high school.
 The junior faculty and staff foster decision-making and responsibility in a nurturing atmosphere and they provide a variety of spiritual, academic, and extracurricular opportunities for student involvement.
 The Junior High is in the same building as the high school.
+Beginning in the 2025-2026 school year, BSM will be adding a sixth grade into their junior high.